dailypenn/projects.thedp.com/markdown/NEC-Instruction.md

 #### Introduction
 - I am Peter Chen, the Director of the Web Department (i.e. the person who is going to create the NEC website).
 If you have any question, reach out to me at **chen@dailypennsylvanian.com**
-- Why you want to read this: to make things easy to work out for both you and me :)
+- Why you want to read this: to make things easy to work out for both you and me so I can deliver the best quality :)

 #### Folder Structure